mlibazisi/SmartTacToe/README.md

 composer install
 ```

-**Step 3.** Change your document root to point to SmartTacToe's web directory:
+**Step 3.** Change your document root to point to SmartTacToe's web directory. *This prevents out core SmartTacToe
+files from being exposed to the web*

  ```bash
  sudo vi /etc/apache2/sites-available/000-default-le-ssl.conf